 The rooftop greenhouse Jacuzzi.
 Parker had 110 tons of soil carted up to the roof to establish lush greenery.

 The building was placed on the National and Philadelphia Registers of Historic Buildings in 1981, and on the National Register of Historic Places one year later (for 47-page NRHP nomination form with photos from 1978 see here).
 Parker sold the granary in 1986 to Granary Associates, who used the building as office space until 2007 when Pearl Properties purchased the granary and the surface parking lot on Callowhill Street.
 The financial crisis ruined plans to build a 35 story apartment building on the lot.
-A plan to build a twelve story addition on the granary was floated but encountered neighborhood opposition due to the height of the proposed building.
+A plan to build a twelve story addition atop the granary was floated but encountered neighborhood opposition due to the height of the proposed building.

 Architect rendering of proposed 12 story addition to the granary in 2010.